An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

-When learning a new skill or hobby, you always have to start at the beginning— knowing nothing, and then slowly building your knowledge base.
-It can be scary to try something new – especially as an adult - and frustrating to learn the techniques and steps to master your new skill or activity.
+When learning a new skill or hobby, you always have to start at the beginning— knowing nothing and then slowly building your knowledge base.
+It can be scary to try something new, especially as an adult, and frustrating to learn the techniques and steps to master your new skill or activity.
 In 2010, I decided I wanted to learn how to knit.
-And trust me—it was not an easy or quick process.
+Trust me—it was not an easy or quick process.

 I don’t have the stereotypical story about learning to knit as a young child from my mother or grandmother.
 My mother knew how to knit, but she wasn’t a great maker of things and rarely finished a knitting project.

 Instead, I started knitting in my mid-30s.
 I was living in the midlands of South Carolina and a knitting shop had just opened in our rural town.
 Knitting's popularity had risen again and I often saw images of beautiful hand-knit items all over the web.
 The interplay of color and texture in these knitted pieces immediately attracted me to them.
 I loved the idea of stitching and twisting the yarn together to create something unique, handmade, and magical.